Nendur/Better-Looking-Garbs/Better Looking Garbs - Readme.txt

 * Vanilla unit models are replaced with early unit packs when available.
 * Added missing holy order cavalry model combinations.
 * Councillor avatar model packs are recombined for additional cultures and religions.
-* Holy order units are also serve as marshall avatars.
+* Holy order units are also serve as marshal avatars.

 Installation: